tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

       appropriate for the encryption algorithm.
 For example, AES-128-GCM requires a 16 byte key and the CEK would therefore be 16 bytes long.

-   The "aad" parameter in SealBase function will take the JWE AAD value as input when the JWE AAD value is non-empty; otherwise, it will take an empty aad.
+   In the JWE Compact Serialization, the "aad" parameter in SealBase function will take the Additional Authenticated Data encryption parameter defined in Section 5.1 of {{RFC7516}} as input.
+In the JWE JSON Serialization, SealBase function will be invoked with empty associated data "aad".

    The HPKE specification defines the "info" parameter as a context information structure that is used to ensure that the derived keying material is bound to the context of the transaction.
 The "info" parameter in SealBase function will take the JOSE context specific data defined in Section 4.6.2 of {{RFC7518}} as input.

    The SealBase function internally creates the sending HPKE context by invoking SetupBaseS() (Section 5.1.1 of {{RFC9180}}) with "pkR" and "info".
 This yields the context "sctxt" and an encapsulation key "enc".
 The SealBase function then invokes the Seal() method on "sctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding ciphertext "ct".
 Note that Section 6 of {{RFC9180}} discusses Single-Shot APIs for encryption and decryption; SetupBaseS internally invokes Seal() method to return both "ct" and "enc".

    In summary, if SealBase() is successful, it will output a ciphertext "ct" and an encapsulated key "enc".
-In both JWE Compact Serialization and the JWE JSON Serialization, "ct" and "enc" will be base64url encoded, since JSON lacks a way to directly represent arbitrary octet sequences.

-   In both modes, "encapsulated_key" will contain the value of BASE64URL(enc).
-In Direct Key Agreement mode, JWE Ciphertext will contain the value of BASE64URL(ct).
-In Key Agreement with Key Wrapping mode, JWE Encrypted Key will contain the value of BASE64URL(ct).
-In Direct Key Agreement mode, JWE Encrypted Key will use the value of empty octet sequence.
+   In both modes, 'encapsulated_key' will contain the value of "enc".
+In Direct Key Agreement mode, the JWE Ciphertext will contain the value of 'ct'.
+In Key Agreement with Key Wrapping mode, the JWE Encrypted Key will contain the value of 'ct'.
+In Direct Key Agreement mode, the JWE Encrypted Key will use the value of an empty octet sequence.
+In both modes, the JWE Initialization Vector value will be an empty octet sequence.
+In both modes, the JWE Authentication Tag MUST be absent.

+   In both JWE Compact Serialization and the JWE JSON Serialization, "ct" and "enc" will be base64url encoded (see Section 7.1 and 7.2 of {{RFC7518}}), since JSON lacks a way to directly represent arbitrary octet sequences.

 ## HPKE Decryption with OpenBase

    The recipient will use the OpenBase(enc, skR, info, aad, ct) function with the base64url decoded "encapsulated_key" and the "ciphertext" parameters received from the sender.
-The "aad" and the "info" parameters are constructed from JWE AAD and JOSE context, respectively.
+The "aad" and the "info" parameters are constructed from Additional Authenticated Data encryption parameter and JOSE context, respectively.

    The OpenBase internally creates the receiving HPKE context by invoking SetupBaseR() (Section 5.1.1 of {{RFC9180}}) with "skR", "enc", and "info".
 This yields the context "rctxt".
 The OpenBase function then decrypts "ct" by invoking the Open() method on "rctxt" (Section 5.2 of {{RFC9180}}) with "aad", yielding "pt" or an error on failure.